Addiction and Depression Treatment Center in Texas

 Dual Diagnosis Counseling and Therapy

-At Cypress Lake Recovery, our skilled medical teams come together to create custom treatment plans that work to treat both depression and any concurrent addiction.
-Our staff is uniquely qualified to treat patients with both a mental health disorder and an addiction — known as dual diagnosis, this situation is incredibly common due to the interplay between substance abuse and the brain.
-When you struggle with a mental health disorder like depression while you are also fighting an addiction, it is necessary to treat both illnesses before you can achieve sustainable recovery.
-Our approach to treating depression and addiction blends psychotherapy and holistic therapy to treat every aspect of both concerns and give you long-lasting tools that can be used beyond our programs.
-Our counseling approach first teaches our patients to be aware of themselves and to be accountable for their actions.
-Then, we can pinpoint where the addiction stems from so that we can treat it completely.
+If you struggle with a mental health disorder (like depression) while also fighting an addiction, it is necessary to treat both illnesses to achieve sustainable recovery and sobriety.
+Our approach to treating depression and addiction blends psychotherapy and holistic treatments to address both concerns and give you long-lasting tools that can be used beyond our programs.
+Our counseling approach teaches our patients to be aware of themselves and to be accountable for their actions.
+Then, we can pinpoint where the addiction stems from so we can treat it completely.

 Addiction and Depression Counseling